 The Company has a stock option plan whereby employees (including officers), directors and consultants of the Company receive remuneration in the form of stock options granted under the plan for rendering services to the Company.
 Stock options granted during the year are accounted for in accordance with the fair value method of accounting for share-based payments.
 The fair value for these options is estimated at the date of grant using the Black-Scholes Option Pricing Model.
 The Company is also required to estimate the expected future forfeiture rate of options in its calculation of share-based payments.
 The cost of options is recognized, together with a corresponding increase in share-based payment reserves, over the period in which the performance and/or service conditions are fulfilled, ending on the date on which the relevant optioned becomes fully entitled to the award (the "vesting date").
-The cumulative expense recognized for option grants at each reporting date until the vesting date reflects the portion of the vesting period that passed and the Company's best estimate of the number of options that will ultimately vest on the vesting date.
-The Company records share-based payment expense and share-based payment reserves for all stock options granted which represents the movement in cumulative expense recognized as at the beginning and end of that period.
+The cumulative expense recognized for option grants at each reporting date until the vesting date reflects the portion of the vesting date.
+The Company 's best estimate of the number of options that will ultimately vest on the vesting date.
+The Company records share-based payment expense recognized as at the beginning and end of that period.
 Any consideration received on the exercise of stock options is credited to capital stock.